Phylum: Magnoliophyta - Class: Equisetopsida - Order: Alismatales - Family: Araceae

 Unlike Arum creticum, which can be seen in flower through to the end of May, Arum idaeum blooms somewhat earlier in the spring (March and April).
 Its spathe is creamy-white and the spadix is dark purple to black.
 This lovely flower is in serious decline due to collection from the wild.

-The plant shown on this page was photographed in Crete in early April.
+The plants shown on this page were photographed in Crete in early April.